NoroffFEU/development-platforms/2-mysql-caste-study.md

 #### References

-- List of video or links used during research
+- List of videos or links used during research

 Articles: